acabalAI/AI-Portfolio/README.md

-# Alberto Caballero - AI Specialist (Focus on NLP)
+# Alberto Caballero - AI Specialist

 ## Introduction

 Welcome to my AI project portfolio, where I explore the fascinating world of Artificial Intelligence and its potential to enhance human life.
-I am Alberto Caballero, a passionate AI enthusiast with a strong academic foundation and a track record of delivering innovative AI solutions.
-My journey in AI has led me to work on diverse projects, including multinational initiatives and the development of conversational agents for Qigong practitioners and Job Interview simulators as well as AI-based negotiation tools.
+I am Alberto Caballero, a passionate AI professional with a strong academic foundation and a track record of delivering innovative AI solutions.
+My journey in AI has led me to work on diverse projects, including multinational initiatives and the development of conversational agents for Qigong practitioners and Job Interview simulators as well as AI-based negotiation tools and Narratives Detection system in Social Media.

 - **LLM-FineTuning**: A deep dive into Large Language Models (LLMs) and fine-tuning techniques to enhance their performance for specific tasks.
 - **RLHF-Toxicity**: Experimentation with Reinforcement Learning from Human Feedback (RLHF) to create less toxic content, aligning AI outputs with human values and ethical standards.